deanna-stover/coursesCNU/2022/engl350spring2022/blog-posts.md

 <br /> **Blog Post Due**: Finals Week (see schedule)
 <br /> **Percentage**: 10%
 <br /> <br />
-**Total Percentage**: 30%
+**Total Percentage**: 40%

 _____

 ## General Overview

-You will write three *research* blog posts over the course of the semester using GitHub/Jekyll.
+You will write four *research* blog posts over the course of the semester using GitHub/Jekyll.
 To get started, make sure you complete [my tutorial](https://deanna-stover.github.io/coursesCNU/github).

 We'll be doing several different kinds of posts on the blog, the details for which are below, but keep in mind that this is a *research* blog, so keep your tone professional (rather than informal) throughout.
 (That doesn't mean you can't have fun--just be aware of the context and audience.)